generic-ebpf/generic-ebpf/benchmark/README.md

 one](http://www.tommyds.it/doc/benchmark).
 Please see our code at benchmark/map\_benchmark.c for more details.

-We compared Linux's native map and generic-ebpf map on FreeBSD for each cases.
+We compared Linux's native map and generic-ebpf (with ebpf-dev) map on FreeBSD for each benchmark types.
+We measured performance for 3 map implementation and for each of them, we measured with/without KPTI(Kernel Page Table Isolation), because Linux's bpf(2) or our ebpf\_dev calls systemcall for each map operation (update/delete/lookup) and this is very systemcall-heavy workload.
+We were interested in how it affects performance.

 ### Setup